oscarotero/node-sketch/README.md

 There are other classes extending `Node` to provide special funcionalities in some nodes, like `Style` or `SymbolInstance`.

+### JSON Scheme

+Technically, the sketch format consist in a zip with some json files.
+To manipulate a sketch file with this library, you need to know the scheme of json.
+You can see here [an example of the data of a page](https://github.com/oscarotero/node-sketch/wiki/page)

 ### Plugins

 The `plugins` namespace contains a set of plugins with common functions.
 For example: